MarkGodwin/somfy_pico/README.md

 I designed a simple 6cm x 6cm x 1.5cm square case to hold the circuit board and expose the buttons and status LEDs.

 ![Case](images/case.jpg)![Animation](images/case.gif)

 The Fusion 360 and STL files ca be found in the `case/` directory.
 Print the lid and buttons face-down.
 No Supports are needed.
 I changed filament half way through printing the lid to make the recessed logo stand out.

+## Future

+- I've found some sources detailing other Somfy remote code standards which should be fairly easy to add.
+I don't have these blinds so I can't test this
+- At the moment, we don't have any good way of activating tilt on a tilt & lift blind.
+I think there are various chords of button presses needed to activate these, depending on the blind & region
+- The web UI do with some serious polish

 ## Credits